learning-toolbox/viridi/packages/viridi/README.md

 #### Frontmatter (WIP)

-Viridi lets you define meta
+Viridi lets you define frontmatter for each note that is extracted into the `frontmatter` property on each note.

 #### Titles